etlweather/understanding-networking/chapter-switching.md

 of 281,474,976,710,656 devices, if every manufacturers use every single one of their assigned numbers.
 So in reality, there will eventually be an overlap.

-Moreover, it is very easy to spoof a MAC address.
+Moreover, it is very easy to fake a MAC address.
 Therefore, security through MAC address (deciding to allow a device on the network or not based on its MAC address) is far from a strong security.
 But it is a good starting point to a secure network.